 There will be a regular meeting of the committee on

-The listing of matters are those reasonable anticipated by the chair which may be discussed at the meeting.
+The listing of matters are those reasonably anticipated by the chair which may be discussed at the meeting.
 Not all items listed may in fact be discussed and other items may also be brought up for discussion to the extent permitted by law.
 Also one or two items may require the committee to enter into executive session at this meeting.
 Agenda subject to change up to two business days (48 hours) prior to posted meeting time.